Organisation:

 EWODOR is one of the oldest drug research and recovery networks in Europe.

 The European Working Group on Targeted Drug Research (EWODOR) was founded in 1983 by Eric Broekaert (Ghent University, Belgium), Vera Segraeus (Uppsala University, Sweden) and Charles Kaplan & Martien Kooyman (Erasmus University Rotterdam, Netherlands) as the scientific branch of the European Federation of Therapeutic Communities (EFTC).
-EWODOR conferences are usually organised in partnership between a treatment organisation and a local university.
+EWODOR conferences are usually organized in partnership between a treatment organization and a local university.
 Recently, EWODOR conferences have been hosted by Aarhus University (Denmark, 2004), University of Oslo (Norway, 2007), University of Stirling (Scotland, 2009), University of Barcelona (Spain, 2011), Aristotle University of Thessaloniki (Greece, 2012), Trinity College Dublin (Ireland, 2014), LUMSA University Rome (Italy, 2016), Ghent University (Belgium, 2018) and University of Derby (England, 2020, cancelled).

 Due to COVID-19 restrictions and changes in the organizing universities, EWODOR (European Working Group on Drug Oriented Recovery Research) has been transformed into a network of recovery researchers that holds regular meetings and organizes a biannual conference that will be used as a forum for international exchange on addiction recovery research and the role of treatment.
 We will continue EWODOR’s tradition of practice-based research as well as its focus on lived experiences to advance knowledge about addiction recovery.